 4. Payment date: This is the date a dividend is paid to company shareholders.

-Typically, investors can get information about a company’s dividend dates by visiting its investor relations page.
+Typically, investors wondering, when are dividends paid?, can get information about a company’s dividend dates by visiting its investor relations page.
 To find this, search for the company’s name and “investor relations” online.
 Or check a company’s dividend history online.
 Many investment websites, including Nasdaq.com, track this information.

 Additionally, some DRIP programs discount the purchase of additional shares.
 For this and other reasons, some investors may specifically look to find dividend reinvestment stocks.